-Three primary augmentation patients and one revision-augmentation patient in the Mentor Core Study were reported to have a new diagnosis of CTD according to a rheumatologist.
-These diagnoses were Hashimoto's Thyroiditis at 2 years, two cases of rheumatoid arthritis at 2 and 3 years, and hypothyroidism at 2 years.
+One primary reconstruction patient and two revision-reconstruction patients in the Mentor Core Study were reported to have a new diagnosis of CTD according to a rheumatologist.
+These diagnoses were two cases of fibromyalgia, both at 1 year, and pyoderma gangrenosum at 1 year.
 It cannot be concluded that these CTD diagnoses were caused by the implants because there was no comparison group of similar women without implants.